 - Regarding innovation activities, EURECOM develops a semantic knowledge base in 3cixty Innovation Activity and is a key contributor into the Urban Life & Mobility Action Line.
 3cixty provides a platform of services to enable people to instantaneously access rich and combined information about a city as it had never been possible before.
 Inria is also the leader of the Brick and Mortar Cookies, a Smart Spaces innovation activity aimed at improving consumer shopping experience by making it more efficient and comfortable.

-- The Sophia Antipolis satellite also plays an important role in the Business Development Accelerator hosting Access to Finance activity so as to help start-ups meet the most appropriate venture capitalists selected among EIT Digital European network.
+- The Sophia Antipolis satellite also plays an important role in the EIT Digital Accelerator hosting Access to Finance activity so as to help start-ups meet the most appropriate venture capitalists selected among EIT Digital European network.
 In November 2014, the Instant System start-up from Nice won the 3rd prize of the Urban Life & Mobility part of the European Idea Challenge contest (see video HERE).

 The satellite is hosted by the University of Nice Sophia Antipolis, in the heart of the scientific and industrial park.
 It is located in the Forum building of the SophiaTech Campus.